Our Front Lawn

 Grow food.
 That makes some sense.

-I suppose I did have a very progressive mother who grew sprouts in our Yukon years to be sure our "greens" were possible all seasons.
+It did take a very special mother who grew sprouts in our Yukon years to be sure our "greens" were possible all seasons.
 She also made yogurt to balance the body's digestion, which not once made its trade for those dreamy looking Joe Louis cakes.

 But, grow FOOD on my front lawn??

-I quit school in grade 5 telling the Principal, "I am simply too stupid to be in your school.
+I mean, who quits school in grade 5 telling the Principal, "I am simply too stupid to be in your school.
 No point wasting any more of my time, or yours."
 What was it I thought I had to be doing that was any more important than school?
-I couldn't tell you, but the facts remain.

 Just thinkin'.
 Maybe we should grow food... everywhere????